A Basmajian-type inequality for Riemannian surfaces: introduction

 \section{introduction}

 Let $S$ be a compact orientable Riemannian surface with geodesic boundary $\partial S$ and negative Euler characteristic.
-Define its orthospectrum $\mathcal{O}(S)$ as the set of (oriented) lengths of homotopy classes relative to $\partial S$ with multiplicity.
+Define its orthospectrum $\mathcal{O}(S)$ as the set of (oriented) lengths of homotopy classes relative to $\partial S$ with multiplicity, hence having always even multiplicities.
 Here, given such a homotopy class $\eta$, its length $\ell(\eta)$ is defined as the minimal length $\ell(c)$ over all of its representative arcs $c$.
 This minimal length is always realized as the length of a geodesic arc lying in the corresponding class and hitting orthogonally the boundary.

 The orthospectrum has been widely studied in hyperbolic geometry, where each homotopy class admits a unique geodesic representative.
 There have been some celebrated results on the rigidity of the hyperbolic structures with a given orthospectrum.
-For example, Basmajian's identity \cite{bas93} gives an expression of the length of the boundary in terms of the orthospectrum, Bridgeman's identity \cite{bri11} gives an expression of the area given its orthospectrum, Parker proved in \cite{par95} that the entropy of the geodesic flow of the surface can be expressed using Poincaré series with a given orthospectrum, and most recently, Masai and McShane \cite{masmcs19} proved that for a given surface and orthospectrum, there are only finitely many hyperbolic structures.
+For example, Basmajian's identity \cite{Bas93} gives an expression of the length of the boundary in terms of the orthospectrum, Bridgeman's identity \cite{Bri11} gives an expression of the area given its orthospectrum, Parker proved in \cite{Par95} that the entropy of the geodesic flow of the surface can be expressed using Poincaré series with a given orthospectrum, and most recently, Masai and McShane \cite{MM22} proved that for a given surface and orthospectrum, there are only finitely many hyperbolic structures.
 In the present article, we will focus on Basmajian's identity which can be stated as follows.

-\normalfont\textbf{Theorem} (\cite[Special case of Theorem 1.1]{bas93})\textbf{.} \textit{Suppose that the Riemannian surface $S$ is hyperbolic.
+\normalfont\textbf{Theorem} (\cite[Special case of Theorem 1.1]{Bas93})\textbf{.} \textit{Suppose that the Riemannian surface $S$ is hyperbolic.
 Then }

 Our purpose is to study a generalization of Basmajian's identity to the Riemannian world.
 To do so, we will need to first relax the equality into an inequality, and secondly to involve an auxiliary Riemannian invariant.
 This auxiliary Riemannian invariant will be constructed using the classical notion of volume entropy for {\it closed} Riemannian surfaces defined as the exponential growth rate of the volume of large metric balls in their universal cover.
 More specifically, denoting by $S'$ the Riemannian closed surface obtained by doubling $S$, that is